-In a year of whirlwind national elections, the University’s race for president of the Student Assembly lacked its usual competitive edge.
-With only Nila Ravi ’18 and Sanam Godbole ’19 running as president and vice-president, respectively, the race was over before it began.
-This is by no means the first time in the University’s history of WSA elections that this has occurred.
-Two years ago another election without a campaign took place where Grant Tanenbaum ’15 and Nicole Brenner ’15 were named to the WSA’s top two positions.
+In a year of whirlwind national elections, the University’s race for president of the Student Assembly lacked a competitive edge.
+With Nila Ravi ’18 and Sanam Godbole ’19 running unopposed as a president and vice-president pair, the race was over before it began.
+This was not the first time in the University’s history where a WSA election featured one choice on the ballot.
+Most recently, former-President Grant Tanenbaum ’15 and former-Vice President Nicole Brenner ’15 ran in an uncontested race in 2014.

-Current WSA President Rebecca Hutman ’17 admitted that while “ideally you want competitive elections,” she believed there are many ways to engage a variety of ideas from WSA members and the greater University community.
+Incumbent WSA President Rebecca Hutman ’17 admitted that while you “ideally want competitive elections,” she believed there are a variety of strategies that student council executives can employ to stimulate engagement from WSA members and the greater University community.

 “Having competitive elections is important insofar as it creates a sense of legitimacy for the WSA,” Hutman wrote in an email to The Argus.
 “But I think there are a lot of ways to legitimacy: effective ability to get stuff done, broad inclusion in decision-making processes, many people running in elections, and many people voting in elections.”

-To a certain extent, elections that lack competitiveness indicate student apathy in participating in and voting for student government positions within the University.
-According to Hutman, this problem is not isolated to 2017.
+To a certain extent, University elections that lack competitiveness indicate student apathy for participating in student government races and voting to choose their elected representatives.
+As Hutman notes, low-turnout elections are not a result isolated to Wesleyan community or the year 2017.

 “On our best years, the WSA only gets 25% turnout and that’s a problem, but we’re not unique—that’s slightly above the average turnout for local elections nationwide,” Hutman wrote.
 “Given what feels like an intractable turnout problem, we try to enhance legitimacy in other ways.”